If a new job is on the cards for you, doing some groundwork will set you up for success. Planning is particularly

 - Know exactly where the interview is, so you’re not late.

-For more inspiration, download our free job hunters' guide.
+For more inspiration, download our free job hunters' ebook.
 It's packed with tips and advice on how to help you stand out in today's competitive job market.

 Find out more

 Check out these helpful articles to support your job hunt.

 - Three ways to impress when you apply for a job